CEOP: Child Exploitation and Online Protection Command

 Rucksacks are too big for our cloakroom areas; please use a small book bag for bringing items to school.

 Our school PE kit is a plain white t-shirt or polo shirt, plain black shorts or plain black jogging bottoms and plain black pumps or plain black trainers for outdoor sports.
-Please note that if your child brings items that aren't part of our PE kit, they will need to change into spare kit at school.
 Please ensure all items of PE kit and school uniform are labelled.

 Remember to bring water bottles in each day - it is important for the children to stay hydrated throughout the day.
 Please put a label on bottles and refill them every day.
 Juice and fizzy drinks are not permitted.
 Water only please.